4Clover4/lxlhly/Apply for IES.md

 it uses points based on the factors like education, work experience, language proficiency, age, adaptability, risk assessment.

-# Step 4.
-Submit Expression of Interest (EOI)

-### **Definition of EOI**
-EOI stands for Expression of Interest.
-It is the way to become a Permanent Residency in Canada.
-This process is a ranking system.
-This pathway comes under the **Skilled Worker Stream** and **International Education Stream** and the Procedure for **Business Investor Steam** slightly is different for applying for an EOI.

-EOI is a online profile rather than a application.
-Submission of EOI is the initial step under Manitoba Provincial Nominee Program (MNNP) for immigration and because of it is a ranking system, it uses points based on the factors like education, work experience, language proficiency, age, adaptability, risk assessment.

 ### 4.1.
 Required Information